- Energy Audits

 We use the blower door’s large calibrated fan to measure airflow, determine the rate of air exchange, and pinpoint leaks that inflate that rate.
 Though some leaks are visible, most are due to the stack effect, in which warm air leaks out through your roof and is replaced by an equal amount of cold air from your basement.

 The safety of your home is our first priority.
 We test for carbon monoxide – a poisonous byproduct of all combustion appliances, including fuel-burning furnaces, boilers, water-heaters, and space heaters – and ensure that chimneys, flues, exhaust fans are functioning appropriately.
 We also look for indications of other health hazards, including asbestos, high moisture levels that could foster mold growth, and outdated electrical wiring.

-Your house is a system, and every variable – from the building envelope and heating system to the way you use your space – affects your comfort and energy costs.
-We note your fuel use history, domestic hot water production, condition of your windows and doors, and more.
+Your house is a system, and every variable, from the building envelope and heating system, to the way you use your space, affects your comfort and energy costs.
+We note your fuel use history, domestic hot water production, and more.